 - Ask customers to complete a short questionnaire after making an online purchase, or have a dedicated feedback mechanism on your site.

 Give your frontline employees the authority to deal with complaints themselves

 - Give anyone dealing with customers a feedback form.
 This means that if there is a problem it can be corrected quickly.

-- Well-handled complaints are a great way of creating loyal customers.
+- Well-handled complaints are a great way to create loyal customers.

-- Show sympathy - apologise for the fact that the customer is upset.
+- Show sympathy for the fact that the customer is upset.